 Given the wide range of fraud that could be committed, what steps can you take to minimise the risk of fraud being perpetrated within your organisation?
 Consider our top ten tips for detecting and preventing fraud.

 - Begin by recruiting the right people to work in your organisation.
-Make sure that you check out references properly and ensure that any temporary staff are also vetted, particularly if they are to work in key areas.
+Make sure that you check out references properly.
+Ensure that any temporary staff are also vetted, particularly if they are to work in key areas.

-- Ensure that you have a clear policy that fraud will not be tolerated within the organisation and ensure that this is communicated to all staff.
+- Ensure that you have a clear policy that fraud will not be tolerated within the organisation.
+Make sure that this is communicated to all staff.

 - Consider which areas of your organisation could be at risk, then plan and implement appropriate defences.
 Target the areas where most of your revenue comes from and where most of your costs lie.
 Develop some simple systems of internal control to defend these areas.
 Effective controls include:- segregating duties